Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/review/keyvault-certificates.api.md

     exportable?: boolean;
     readonly id?: string;
     issuerName?: string;
-    // Warning: (ae-forgotten-export) The symbol "JsonWebKeyCurveName" needs to be exported by the entry point index.d.ts keyCurveType?: JsonWebKeyCurveName;
+    // Warning: (ae-forgotten-export) The symbol "KeyCurveName" needs to be exported by the entry point index.d.ts keyCurveType?: KeyCurveName;
     keySize?: number;
-    // Warning: (ae-forgotten-export) The symbol "JsonWebKeyType" needs to be exported by the entry point index.d.ts keyType?: JsonWebKeyType;
+    // Warning: (ae-forgotten-export) The symbol "KeyType" needs to be exported by the entry point index.d.ts keyType?: KeyType;
     // Warning: (ae-forgotten-export) The symbol "KeyUsageType" needs to be exported by the entry point index.d.ts keyUsage?: KeyUsageType[];
     lifetimeActions?: LifetimeAction[];